skatejs/skatejs/README.md

 const MyComponent2 = MyComponent1.extend();
 ```

 Recently, we've deprecated several old methods in favour of aligning closer to the native APIs.
 These methods still work but will be removed in a future version.
-Not all methods / properties are listed here, only the ones that have been deprecated and what they're superceded by.
+Not all methods / properties are listed here, only the ones that have been deprecated and what they're superseded by.

 - `static created()` -> `constructor()`
 - `static attached()` -> `connectedCallback()`